Best practices for securing PaaS web and mobile applications using Azure Storage

 Use Azure role-based access control

-Organizations that do not enforce data access control by using capabilities such as Azure RBAC may be giving more privileges than necessary for their users.
-This can lead to data compromise by allowing some users access to data they shouldn’t have in the first place.
+Organizations that don't enforce data access control by using capabilities such as Azure RBAC may be giving more privileges than necessary for their users.
+More privileges than necessary can lead to data compromise by allowing some users access to data they shouldn't have in the first place.

 To learn more about Azure RBAC see: